 ‘Crab’ Salad Rolls

-Yes, this is vegan and no animals were harmed in this recipe!
-If you have been reading this list you will know by now that I love sandwiches, and ‘rolls’ are definitely sandwiches, just a different shape!
+If you’ve been reading this list you’ll know by now that I love sandwiches, and ‘rolls’ are definitely sandwiches, just a different shape!

 The ingredients here are just lovely, the celery contrasting so well with the smoked tofu, and the green onions complementing everything perfectly.
 The creaminess of the vegan mayo blends it all together.